-- Modifying the antiretroviral treatment (ART) regimen.
-Decisions should be taken carefully as changes may affect long-term survival.
+- Modifying the ART regimen.
+Decisions should be taken carefully, as changes may affect long-term survival.
 Unfortunately, there is little evidence on which to base decisions.
 It may improve the lipodystrophy detectable using imaging techniques but it is not known how durable these changes are.
 Generally speaking, switching from thymidine analogues (d4T, ZDV) to abacavir (ABC) or tenofovir DF (TDF) has some effect on lipodystrophy.

 - Corrective procedures.
 The adverse effects on quality of life, social withdrawal and psychological distress, particularly of facial lipoatrophy, have led to use of skin fillers and implants by plastic surgeons, dermatologists and ear, nose and throat (ENT) surgeons.
 Some have tried implanting autologous fat cells.
 The longer-lasting (poly-L-lactic acid- and silicone-based) are favoured over absorbable fillers.
 Surgery is not an option for the abdominal lipohypertrophy.